mixxxdj/mixxx/CONTRIBUTING.md

 # Mixxx Contribution Guidelines #
 Thank you for contributing to [Mixxx](https://mixxx.org/)!
 Your work helps DJs all over the world!
-We are global, all volunteer team that works by consensus and we are excited to have you join us.
-This document specifies technical aspects of our workflow.
-For social aspects please refer to [CODE_OF_CONDUCT.md](https://github.com/mixxxdj/mixxx/blob/master/CODE_OF_CONDUCT.md) in this repository.
+We are a global team that works by consensus and we are excited to have you join us.

+This document describes how our community has agreed to collaborate together effectively.
+Reading and following these guidelines shows other collaborators that you respect their time and effort.
+In return, they will do their best to address your issue and help you get your contributiuons merged.

+All Mixxx contributors, including the core team members are volunteers.
+This means that all this is made possible by their passion and commitment to the project on their free time.
+This is why it's so important to treat everyone with respect and understanding and be patient if things sometimes move a bit slower than you would like.
+Don't forget to read and follow our [Code Of Conduct](https://github.com/mixxxdj/mixxx/blob/master/CODE_OF_CONDUCT.md), as it provides a framework for everyone to feel accepted, respected and safe in all their interactions with the mixxx community.

 We encourage you to introduce yourself on our [Zulip chat](https://mixxx.zulipchat.com/) before starting to contribute code to Mixxx.

 Table of Contents
 1. [Orientation](#Orientation)